hiyajio/my-website/README.md

 # Personal Website :philippines:

-Application developed in HTML, SCSS (with Bootstrap), and JavaScript.
-The app is hosted in GoDaddy through cPanel Admin.
+Application developed in HTML, SCSS (with Bootstrap), and JavaScript (jQuery).
+The app is hosted on GoDaddy through cPanel.

 ---